-- Amanda Sowerby, Operations Director, Age UK (Lincoln and South) - Rachel Bethell, Marketing and Outreach Officer (The Network) - Malcolm Ryan, Service Manager (Carers First in Lincolnshire) - Subash Chellaiah, Chaplain (University of Lincoln) - 3.2 An overview of the key points made by each representative, taking into account the scoping of the review, is set out at Appendix A. - 3.3 The Council conducted a survey in relation to the Lincoln Lottery Community Fund during August 2019 which sought suggestions for the good causes the fund should be allocated towards in Lincoln.
+In addition, we were aware that the Council conducted a survey in relation to the Lincoln Lottery Community Fund during August 2019 which sought suggestions for the good causes the fund should be allocated towards in Lincoln.
 113 people responded to the questionnaire and social isolation was the top response, with 50% of people suggesting that the fund be used towards addressing social isolation in Lincoln.
-Voluntary Centre Services had been appointed to allocate funding to good causes in relation to social isolation, the deadline for which would close on 18 October 2019 with winning applications to be drawn by 14 November 2019.
-Funding applications could be submitted for up to £5,000, which chose projects or activities having to: - · directly support Lincoln residents; - meet one or both of the areas selected by residents: - demonstrate that they will begin to spend the funding within 6 months of allocation; - confirm they will spend all funding allocated within 12 months; - have a clear and defined outcome; - should not be a project already financially supported by the City of Lincoln Council or another council/public body. - 3.4 Information was provided regarding the 'Age Friendly East Lindsey' scheme as part of the national 'Ageing Better' Programme which had been delivered by East Lindsey District Council since 2015 and had been successful in achieving its objectives in relation to reducing isolation and loneliness within an ageing population.
-Funding for this scheme had been obtained via the Big Lottery Fund in partnership with Community Lincs. - 3.5 The Minister for Civil Society, Baroness Barran, has announced a £2 million fund to help organisations at the frontline of tackling loneliness across the country.
-The announcement comes one year since publication of the Government's Loneliness Strategy.
+Voluntary Centre Services had been appointed to allocate funding to good causes in relation to social isolation.
+Funding applications could be submitted for up to £5,000, which chose projects or activities having to:

+- directly support Lincoln residents; - meet one or both of the areas selected by residents; - demonstrate that they will begin to spend the funding within 6 months of allocation; - confirm they will spend all funding allocated within 12 months; - have a clear and defined outcome; - should not be a project already financially supported by the City of Lincoln Council or another council/public body.

+Information was also provided regarding the 'Age Friendly East Lindsey' scheme as part of the national 'Ageing Better' Programme which had been delivered by East Lindsey District Council since 2015 and had been successful in achieving its objectives in relation to reducing isolation and loneliness within an ageing population.
+Funding for this scheme had been obtained via the Big Lottery Fund in partnership with Community Lincs.
+The Minister for Civil Society, Baroness Barran, has announced a £2 million fund to help organisations at the frontline of tackling loneliness across the country.
+This announcement came one year since publication of the Government's Loneliness Strategy.
 The funding aims to support frontline, grassroots organisations that bring people together and help them build social connections.
 These could include community cafés, street parties, coffee mornings or local walking groups.

-4. Key Findings and Conclusions
+Key Findings and Conclusions

-4.1 It was made very clear throughout the review that social isolation and loneliness was prevalent in Lincoln, although it was acknowledged that this is also the case in other towns, cities and rural areas across the country.
+It was made very clear throughout the review that social isolation and loneliness are prevalent in Lincoln, although it was acknowledged that this is also the case in other towns, cities and rural areas across the country.
 From a local perspective, there was a significant amount of support available to people through a range of organisations and services seeking to address the issue of social isolation and loneliness.
 However, it was also apparent that each organisation approached this issue independently with very few examples given of working in partnership or sharing information and good practice.

-- 4.2 The Council could play a more active role in bringing these organisations together to encourage and perhaps facilitate greater partnership working and sharing of information and good practice through an annual event or forum held at least once a year.
-The Council could also assist partner organisations in the promotion of services, events and activities available in communities, including publicity of Neighbourhood Board meetings, as well as raising awareness via social media and other platforms, such as the 'Your Lincoln' residents' magazine, on the issue of social isolation and loneliness. - 4.3 A vast array of services, events and activities were available in communities across the city that would help people suffering from social isolation and loneliness.
+The Council could play a more active role in bringing these organisations together to encourage and perhaps facilitate greater partnership working and sharing of information and good practice through an annual event or forum held at least once a year.
+The Council could also assist partner organisations in the promotion of services, events and activities available in communities, including publicity of Neighbourhood Board meetings, as well as raising awareness via social media and other platforms, such as the 'Your Lincoln' residents' magazine, on the issue of social isolation and loneliness.

+A vast array of services, events and activities are available in communities across the city that would help people suffering from social isolation and loneliness.
 The promotion and publicity of these is vitally important in order that as many people as possible are aware of what is available to them wherever they live in the city.
 A common frustration in speaking to all contributors as part of the review was that they knew there were people suffering from social isolation and loneliness, but that they did not necessarily access services or support mechanisms available to them and in some cases did not even consider themselves to be suffering from social isolation or loneliness.